RudyWeber/mardi/src/pages/how-you-can-help/index.md

   * Help with housing issues; contacting refugee housing support services and speaking with councils, housing authorities
   * Email [home@MARDi.org.uk](mailto:home@MARDi.org.uk) to get involved in your area

-# Donate: Finacial and medical supplies
+# Donate: Financial and medical supplies

 We run solely on donations, every penny of which goes to refugees as our staff is voluntary.